For over 25 years the Rainforest Foundation has been

 For over 25 years the Rainforest Foundation has been working to protect the rainforest and secure land rights for Indigenous communities in Brazil.
 Back then, few understood the connection between protecting indigenous land rights and protecting the rainforests.

 Today it’s clear: respecting the rights of Indigenous communities to their ancestral lands isn’t just the right thing to do, it is the most effective way to protect our rainforests.

 Brazil has almost four times the tropical rainforest cover of any country in the world.
 Sadly, year after year it loses more and more of the forest to cattle ranching, soybean farming, logging, and mining.
-Lands managed by indigenous communities, however, remain some of the most pristine in the country.
-By helping Indigenous communities protect their homelands we also ensure that the rainforest will be there for future generations.r future generations.
+Lands managed by indigenous communities, however, remain some of the healthiest and most biodiverse in the country.
+By helping Indigenous communities protect their homelands we also ensure that the rainforest will be there for future generations.

 57.2% rainforest cover